ilya16/audio-watermarking/README.md

 * 2-D Discrete Fourier Transform (DFT2) + SVD

 Watermarking schemes are compared based on:
-* the quality of the watermarked signals;
+* the quality of the watermarked signals
-* robustness to audio modification attacks (addition of Gaussian noise, audio cropping and scaling).
+* robustness to audio modification attacks (addition of Gaussian noise, audio cropping and scaling)